alimirzaei1354/Road-Accident-Prediction-with-Generalized-Additive-Models-GAMs-/README.md

 The data set has been constructed as daily with 33 variable :
 traffic parameters of cars and police enforcments on the road level(Independent variables) and Fatal and injured accidents as dependent variable(Y) .The Independent variables are as follows:

--TOTAL_VEHICLES :sum of vehicles on the road
+- TOTAL_VEHICLES :sum of vehicles on the road
 - Speed violation" :The volume of speed violations of vehicles
 - Distance violation:The volume of speed violations of distance Volum of all kinds of classes of vehicles included: